 On August 11, the University announced that tuition for undergraduates will be returned to Fall 2019 levels, and the general fees will be reduced by 10%.
 Senior leadership at SP2 has been in regular contact through the summer with central Penn leadership about our own graduate tuition growth, as we know it has been a concern of many of our students.
 We have been working hard reviewing our budget during this challenging time to see how we can best aid our students while maintaining a world-class program here at SP2.
 Historically, our tuition growth rate has been lower than other schools at Penn, including the undergraduate schools.
-Therefore, we will continue that commitment this Fall by adjusting tuition bills to remain constant with last year’s tuition charges.
+Therefore, we will continue that commitment this year by adjusting tuition bills to remain constant with last year’s tuition charges.

 We are working with the central office of Student Registration & Financial Services (SRFS) to ensure this does not negatively impact student financial aid packages as they are released with this new information.
 Please note that SP2 scholarship funding will not be reduced in correlation with the reduction of tuition and students will receive their full SP2 scholarship awards, up to the amount of the reduced tuition.
 Additionally, this change in tuition will not affect student loan eligibility or aid packages in terms of living expenses that students will receive.
 If students have already paid the full tuition bill, they will receive a refund of that difference from Student Financial Services.